Bechtel: WWII, overseas expansion and the nuclear age

 Warren Bechtel died unexpectedly in 1933 while in Moscow on business.
-He was succeeded by his son, Stephen Bechtel Sr., who became both the head of Bechtel and chief executive of the Hoover Dam project.
+He was succeeded by his oldest son, Warren A. Bechtel Jr., first, then later Stephen Bechtel Sr., who became both the head of Bechtel and chief executive of the Hoover Dam project.
 Under his leadership, the Hoover Dam was finished in 1935.
 The project was the largest of its kind in U.S. history at the time and Bechtel's first megaproject.

 During World War II, the United States Maritime Commission invited the company to bid for a contract to build half of their order of 60 cargo ships.
 The company had no prior experience in shipbuilding, but bid for the entire 60 ships.
 Between 1941 and 1945, Bechtel's wartime shipyards, including Marinship and Calship, built 560 vessels.
 Bechtel also worked on a pipeline from the Yukon to Alaska called Canol for the United States Department of War during this period.

 Under Stephen Bechtel Sr., the company diversified its projects and expanded its work into other countries.
 The company also focused on turnkey projects, a concept Stephen Bechtel Sr. pioneered, in which Bechtel handled a project from planning and design through construction.

 Bechtel's first job outside the U.S. was building the Mene Grande pipeline in Venezuela in 1940.
-In 1947, Bechtel began construction on what was then the world's longest oil pipeline, the Trans-Arabian Pipeline, which began in Saudi Arabia, ran across Jordan and Syria, and ended in Lebanon.
+In 1947, Bechtel began construction on what was then the world's longest oil pipeline, the Trans-Arabian Pipeline, which began in Saudi Arabia, ran across Jordan and Syria, and ended in Lebanon, followed by the Kirkuk–Baniyas pipeline from Kirkuk, also to the Mediterranean.
 The company continued to expand globally throughout the 1940s, particularly in the Middle East.

 In 1949, Bechtel began working with nuclear power after being contracted to build the Experimental Breeder Reactor I in Idaho.
 The company later built the United States' first privately financed commercial nuclear power plant, the Dresden Generating Station, for Commonwealth Edison in Illinois in 1957.

 Other major projects in the 1950s included the Trans Mountain Pipeline in 1952, an oil pipeline in Canada, and a preliminary study for the English Channel in 1959.
 Bechtel also began engineering work on the Bay Area Rapid Transit (BART) system in 1959.